Determining Fault in an Auto Accident

 The nation’s #1 personal injury lawyers explain how to determine who caused an auto collision

 A crash can unquestionably change everything.
 Most people think that it won’t happen to them.
 However, 6 million drivers and passengers collide every year.
 The Centers for Disease Control and Prevention (CDC) reports that 3 million of those accident victims suffer serious injuries.
 Each year, 38,000 die in fatal car, SUV, and truck crashes.
 In addition to these tragic injuries and deaths, auto collisions are tremendously costly.
 In fact, the CDC reports that “medical care costs and productivity losses associated with injuries and deaths from motor vehicle crashes exceed $75 billion.”
-In most causes, determining fault in an auto accident is also the first step towards figuring out who must pay a crash victim’s expenses.
+In most causes, determining in an auto accident is also the first step towards figuring out who must pay a crash victim’s expenses.
 However, this can be complicated.
 As such, the car accident lawyers from Munley Law Personal Injury Attorneys explain why fault determinations are crucial to getting compensation.

 If you have questions about who caused your accident and how you can maximize your compensation, call, chat, text, or email us today for a free consultation with our winning lawyers.